sso66/eagletonlabs-browserify-node-js/src/os_util_dns/README.md

 > The `util` module is the catch-all library for Node.js that has methods for
 > synchronous output, string formatting, and type checking.
 >
-> The `dns` modle enables you to perform DNS lookups and reverse lookups from
+> The `dns` module enables you to perform DNS lookups and reverse lookups from
-> a Node.js
+> a Node.js application.

 - Up Next
 > You will jump into the world of **CouchDB**.
 Learn CouchDB basics and how to
-> implement CouchDB in the Nodes.js world.
+> implement CouchDB in the Nodes.js world, and set up for Node.js unit testing.